jaranin-b/cucumber-export/README.md

         onlyFailed: true, // Trigger the hook only for test failure  (default: false)
         reportUrl: 'https://www.test.report/{uuid}' // The url to access to your detail test report if you have one }
+    },
+    {
+      type: 'discord',
+      enabled: true,
+      config: {
+        url: 'https://discordapp.com/api/webhooks/xxx/yyy', // The discord webhook url
+        onlyFailed: false, // Trigger the hook only for test failure  (default: false)
+        showErrors: true,  // Show the error message within slack
+        reportUrl: 'https://www.test.report/{uuid}', // The url to access to your detail test report if you have one,
+        tts: false, // enable TTS for the message, false by default
+        username: 'bot-name' //  alternative name for bot, uses the name it has in discord UI by default if nothing specified }
     }
   ]
 }